apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 and scenarios.
 At the moment, total number of jobs stands at approximately `487` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.
 Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

+### Redis Ticket Registry

+The performance of the [Redis Ticket Registry](../ticketing/Redis-Ticket-Registry.html) is improved to remove unnecessary classloading, locks and JSON serialization overhead.

 ## Other Stuff